 The Survey Method

 Who doesn’t like surveys?
-An excellent way to gain customer feedback is to provide them a short survey.
+An excellent way to gain customer feedback is to provide them with a short survey.

 This type of data collection is fast, accurate, and easy to obtain.